 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is difficult to talk about, because it is about balancing what you believe you’re worth with what the employer thinks they’re able to afford.
-However, if done correctly it can result in an enjoyable experience for both the employer and employee, which results in a better salary for the employee, as well as greater employee engagement in their work.
+A salary negotiation can be an arduous process because it involves balancing what believe you’re worth with the amount an employer believes they’re able to afford.
+If done properly it could be a positive experience for both parties, resulting in a higher pay for the employee and a greater employees’ engagement in their jobs.
 Learn how to negotiate your salary with confidence.

-- Before you make a salary offer study market rates and industry standards to ensure your salary request is realistic.
+- Before you negotiate your salary take a look at market rates and industry standards to ensure that your salary proposal is realistic.

-- Find out information by the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Collect information through connecting with colleagues through online resources such as LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Plan your talk points ahead of time, including education and certificates as well as years of relevant experience, results & achievements, unique skill set & abilities, industry expertise, and training potential.
+- Prepare talking points ahead of time, including education and certificates in the form of years of relevant work experience, results & achievements as well as unique skill sets and abilities, industry expertise, and training potential.

-- In the course of negotiations, you should be confident and clear, but be flexible and open-minded.
-Bring out tangible results you have achieved in previous roles.
+- In the course of negotiations, you should be assertive and confident, yet flexible and open.
+Highlight tangible results that you have achieved in previous roles.

 Do your research

-Prior to entering any pay negotiation, it’s crucial to conduct a thorough study of standard industry rates and market rates to ensure that your salary request is reasonable.
-Some factors that can affect this could include your experience levels, the size of your company and the location of the company. (?).
-One great way to gather data is to connect with colleagues or others within your field of work.
+Before you enter any salary negotiation, you need to conduct a thorough study of current market rates and industry standards to ensure that your salary request is realistic.
+The factors that could affect this could include your experience levels, the size of your company and geographical location. (?).
+A great method of gathering information is to network with colleagues or others who are in the same profession.

 Research Online

-Gain insight by speaking to friends who have held similar roles or reaching out through professionally-oriented networks in addition to brainstorming professionals in professional organizations.
+Get insight from talking to acquaintances who have had similar positions or reaching out through professionals networks as well doing brainstorming professionals in professional organizations.

-The time spent in preparing for a negotiation is always well spent.
-You’ll feel much more confident in presenting your case if you are prepared with a specific outline of your talking points prior to the time.
+Preparing for a meeting is time well spent.
+You’ll be more confident when making your case if you are prepared with a specific set of talking points outlined ahead of time.

 - Experience gained through years of relevant work